-Studio Voltaire presents David McDiarmid’s Rainbow Aphorisms, a series of public works shown intermittently across sites in Clapham and Brixton, in partnership with This is Clapham and Art on the Underground.
-Over the course of a year, artworks will appear at various locations including neighbouring LGBTQ+ venue Two Brewers, the façade of Studio Voltaire, Brixton Underground station, and other temporary locations.
+Studio Voltaire presented David McDiarmid’s Rainbow Aphorisms, a series of public works shown intermittently across sites in Clapham and Brixton, in partnership with This is Clapham and Art on the Underground.
+Over the course of a year, artworks appeared at various locations including neighbouring LGBTQ+ venue Two Brewers, the façade of Studio Voltaire, Brixton Underground station, and other temporary locations.

 David McDiarmid (1952–1995) was an Australian artist, designer and activist, recognised for his prominent and sustained artistic engagement with issues relating to queer identity and history.
 Rainbow Aphorisms are a series of printed multiples, produced from 1993 until the artist’s death in 1995 of AIDS–related illnesses.
 McDiarmid produced these works in response to his own, and his community’s, experience of the AIDS crisis, and the multiple forms of devastations it manifests–from the political and emotional, to the intellectual and medical.

 “I wanted to express myself and I wanted to respond to what was going on and I wanted to reach a gay male audience.
 I wanted to express very complex emotions and I didn’t know how to do it … I was in a bit of a dilemma.
 I thought, well, how can I get across these complex messages.
 I didn’t think it was simply a matter of saying gay is good.” – David McDiarmid, 1992.